 Examine Brooklyn in the 17th and 18th Century through the voices of those who lived it!
-From Dutch explorers to patriot generals to early abolitonists, students have the opportunity to interact with original texts and understand their importance and context.
+From Dutch explorers to patriot generals to early abolitionists, students have the opportunity to interact with original texts and develop critical thinking as they learn to interpret maps, periodicals, broadsides and journals.

 The Old Stone House Building is a reconstruction of the 1699 Vechte-Cortelyou House.
 Located in Washington Park, on the border of Park Slope and Gowanus in Brooklyn, it marks the place where the original Dutch farmstead stood and the culminating engagement of the 1776 Battle of Brooklyn took place.
 It also commemorates the birthplace of the Brooklyn Dodgers.
 It is a Historic House Trust of New York City site, and is listed on the National Register of Historic Places.